-Join Doug Rose for an in-depth discussion in this video Using clear language, part of Managing Project Communication.
+Join Doug Rose for an in-depth discussion in this video Using clear language, part of Project Management Foundations: Communication.

 Lynda.com is a PMI Registered Education Provider.
 This course qualifies for professional development units (PDUs).
 To view the activity and PDU details for this course, click here.